How to downsize a business

 Issues Impacting a Downsizing

 Downsizing the workforce is not always a good idea, since it triggers severance, outplacement, and rehiring costs, as well as the potential for employee lawsuits and long-term distrust of management.
 Also, the remaining employees are likely to be more paranoid about their jobs, and therefore more risk-averse.
-Nonetheless, if downsizing is necessary, consider the following issues when planning for it.
+Nonetheless, if downsizing is necessary, consider the following issues when planning for it:

+The selection of employees to lay off.
 The single most important element in a corporate downsizing involves the selection process for who is to be downsized.
 The best approach is to pare away entire business units or functional areas, since doing so allows the remaining parts of the business to be fully staffed and functional.
 Nonetheless, there will be situations where management decides to impose cutbacks throughout the business.
 If so, there should be a well-defined process for determining who is to be let go, such as by the seniority of employees.
 By acting consistently, employees will know how at risk they may be in the event of future layoffs, and so can decide whether they should start looking for a new employer.

 Related AccountingTools Courses